 [Index of Biographies]

-[This is a draft of an article in The Dictionary of Eighteenth Century German Philosophers, 3 vols., edited by Manfred Kuehn and Heiner Klemme (London/New York: Continuum, 2010).]
+[An earlier draft of this appeared in The Dictionary of Eighteenth Century German Philosophers, 3 vols., edited by Manfred Kuehn and Heiner Klemme (London/New York: Continuum, 2010).]

-Arnoldt was the son of a merchant and a merchant’s daughter.
+Arnoldt was the son of a Königsberg merchant — Johann Friedrich Arnoldt (1673-1720) — and a merchant’s daughter — Luise Krehoff (1683-1768), married 7 February 1702 (the father’s previous marriage, to Barbara Regina Quandt, ended in a little over a year with her death).
 He studied at the Altstadt School in Königsberg, then matriculated at the university on 2 October 1721 at the age of fifteen, just as the antagonism between the Pietists and the Wolffians was it its peak.
 He was introduced to Christian Wolff’s [bio] philosophy by C. G. Fischer [bio], K. G. Marquardt [bio], and his cousin C. F. Baumgarten [bio].
 He was later brought into the Pietist fold by Heinrich Lysius [bio], Abraham Wolf [bio], and G. F. Rogall [bio] (whose daughter he would later marry), and Borowski [bio] — Arnoldt’s god-son — claims that he eventually gave up the Wolffian demonstrative style of writing, although he retained an admirable precision and clarity in his writing and speaking.